+That further, Spallina claimed that TS could represent all the parties without the need for either the children, the grandchildren Beneficiaries or their Trustees to retain independent counsel to review the SAMR.
+Petitioner felt extorted by these threats made by Spallina to either go along with the SAMR without counsel “or else” and further created the need for Petitioner to retain counsel.

+That Petitioner at this time grew leery of the integrity of Spallina and Tescher and now had several reasons necessitating the need for counsel, including but not limited to,

-That f children, the grandchildren irnow had passed since and ANY’s estate and now over a year and half in ’eand nothing and failed repeatedly on his deliver them toof either estate thereforeEsespecially Estates eventrusts
+securing estate documents, as now months had passed since Simon’s death and TS had never sent ANY documents for Simon’s estate and now over a year and half later had received no documents for Shirley’s estate and Spallina had failed repeatedly on his promise to deliver them to Petitioner,

-the Es,
+to evaluate if what Petitioner was told by Spallina regarding not being a Beneficiary of either estate and therefore not entitled to any documents of the Estates was true, especially in light of the fact that Petitioner would have been entitled to the Estates documents even in his role as Guardian and Trustee for his children’s trusts

+to evaluate the Estates assets,

-to evaluate the cause and effect and resolution of the missing IIT and Heritage Policy and determine the liabilities resulting from such breaches of fiduciary duties as the are this materially effects b rights and interests negatively,Heritage Policy for legal validity and possible fraud and possible fiduciary violationsand creditor upon distribution of the Heritage PolicyB
+to evaluate the cause and effect and resolution of the missing IIT and Heritage Policy and determine the liabilities resulting from such breaches of fiduciary duties as the documents are claimed missing by Spallina, Theodore and Pamela and this materially effects beneficiaries rights and interests negatively,

+to evaluate the SAMR created in order to replace the missing IIT and Heritage Policy for legal validity and possible fraud,

+to evaluate if Petitioner and Petitioner’s children now needed separate counsel due to adverse interests causing conflicts and possible fiduciary violations,

+to evaluate the new tax and creditor implications of the new SAMR upon distribution of the Heritage Policy proceeds to the Beneficiaries,

 to evaluate if Creditors to the Estates could construe the SAMR as a Fraudulent Transfer to avoid creditors,

-to evaluate if the Personal Representatives and Successor Trustee were acting in good faith and following law, claims about ’s tax and creditors protections, and
+to evaluate if the Personal Representatives and Successor Trustee were acting in good faith and following law,

-eviction .sudden months after Simon’s death.
+to evaluate the legal opinions being rendered by Spallina regarding claims about the SAMR’s tax and creditors protections this Post Mortem SAMR would gain, and

+to evaluate Spallina’s newly disclosed eviction threat on behalf of the estate of Simon against Petitioner’s children’s home.

+That Yates then attempted to schedule a call and meeting with Spallina to discuss the beneficial interests of Petitioner’s children and Petitioner and secure the documentation of the Estates.

-That Yates and Petitioner of the Estates.Yates having her staff told Petitioner that and that she was surprised as she had already seen evidence that Spallina knew of Petitioner and Petitioner’s father, including but not limited to, information regarding the specific already held, as evidenced in the exhibits evidenced herein already.
+That Yates upon having her staff contact TS to schedule a meeting, told Petitioner that TS denied knowing Petitioner or of Petitioner’s father’s estate matters and Yates was surprised as she had already seen evidence that Spallina knew of Petitioner and Petitioner’s father, including but not limited to, information regarding the specific meetings already held with Petitioner’s family and Petitioner personally, as evidenced in the exhibits evidenced herein already.